 Use the guide below to Install VPN on your Kodi device:

 Kodi is a legal platform on its own.
 It’s how you use it that defines its legality.
-The emergence of third-party add-on developers continue to pose a threat against the organization’s legitimacy.
+The emergence of third-party add-on developers continues to pose a threat against the organization’s legitimacy.

 Is Kodi Exodus Legal?

 Yes.
 Using the Exodus addon within Kodi is completely legal.
 However, some content within the addon may not be.
 Always use a VPN whenever accessing 3rd party Kodi addons such as Exodus.

 What devices can Kodi be installed on?

 Kodi is available as an app for installation on nearly any device imaginable.
 This includes Fire TV and Firestick, Android Boxes, iOS, PC, and much more.